Virgin 17: History

 Ranked last of the TNT channels in terms of audience and wishing to reach a wider audience to compete with NRJ 12, Lagardère Active decided in the summer of 2007 to rename its brands Europe 2 in radio and television by the emblematic brand of the publisher British musical Virgin with whom he is already associated in the Virgin Megastore stores in France.
 On 17 July 2007, the CSA gave its agreement to change the name of Europe 2 TV to Virgin 17, but the authorization is subject to several conditions: the chain's logo must not be confused with those of products or services which include in their name the Virgin brand and the ban on advertising for the Virgin group and any references to Virgin products on the air.
 However, the CSA authorizes the use of the Virgin international logo..
 Europe 2 TV changed its name on 1 January 2008 at midnight by ending its programs with the title Happy Ending by Mika, followed by a video message from Richard Branson, the boss of the Virgin Group, celebrating the birth of Virgin 17.
-Virgin 17 is broadcast in Belgium from January 4, 2010, to replace MCM Belgique which disappeared on December 31, 2009, on VOO and Numericable.
+Virgin 17 is broadcast in Belgium from 4 January 2010, to replace MCM Belgique which disappeared on 31 December 2009, on VOO and Numericable.

 On 18 March 2010, Bolloré group, already owner of Direct 8, announced that it had entered into exclusive negotiations with Lagardère Active for the purchase of Virgin 17.
 On 10 June 2010, the two groups signed a final agreement to sell the channel at a price of €70 million, excluding the takeover of staff (20 people) and part of the programs.
-July 12, 2010, the CSA gives its agreement for this repurchase.
+12 July 2010, the CSA gives its agreement for this repurchase.
 Yannick Bolloré, future general manager of the channel, indicates that it will be called Direct Star and announces its intention to keep the musical format of the channel and even to "strengthen the place of music in the first and second part of the evening" in a "more urban and contemporary" universe.
-Bolloré group appoints Christophe Sabot (former manager at NRJ and Virgin 17) as director of the channel and the Direct Star website goes live on August 16, 2010.
+Bolloré group appoints Christophe Sabot (former manager at NRJ and Virgin 17) as director of the channel and the Direct Star website goes live on 16 August 2010.

-Virgin 17 stopped broadcasting on 30 August 2010 at around 11:59 p.mm with highlights from the channel.
+Virgin 17 stopped broadcasting on 30 August 2010 at around 11:59pm with highlights from the channel.